TungstenTransformation/OpenAI/README.md

 # OpenAI & ChatGPT Integration for Kofax Transformation
-samples of using OpenAI and ChatGPT in Kofax Transformation.
+How to integration OpenAI and ChatGPT into Kofax Transformation for use in Kofax TotalAgility, Kofax RPA and Kofax Capture.

+Note that OpenAI is a cloud-server based in USA, and the data may be used by them to train future models.

 ## Register at OpenAI.com